 - It filters the blood: the liver filters and removes compounds from the body, including hormones, such as estrogen and aldosterone, and compounds from the outside of the body, such as alcohol and other drugs.

 - Immunological function: the liver is part of the mononuclear system of phagocytes.
-It contains a large number of Kupffer cells that are involved in immune activity.
-These cells destroy any disease-causing agent that can enter the liver through the intestine.
+It contains many Kupffer cells that are involved in immune activity.
+These cells destroy any disease-causing agent entering the liver through the intestine.

 - Albumin production: albumin is the most common protein in blood serum.
 It carries fatty acids and steroid hormones to help maintain the correct pressure and prevent leakage of blood vessels.

 - Synthesis of angiotensinogen: this hormone increases blood pressure by narrowing blood vessels when alerted by the production of an enzyme called renin in the kidneys.

 The liver plays a vital role in the body’s detoxification by converting ammonia, a by-product of metabolism in the body, into urea that the kidneys excrete in the urine.

 Because of the importance of the liver and its functions, evolution has ensured that it can grow back quickly as long as it stays healthy.
 This ability is seen in all vertebrates, from fish to humans.